Hardiness zones

 USDA 8-11

-Landscape Use: Japanese pittosporum is a common old fashioned plant for mesic landscape design themes that can be used in may ways: multiple trunk small tree, large informal hedge, foundation, mass planting, large border edgings and entryways, medium to high light interior landscapes.
+Landscape Use: Japanese pittosporum is a common old fashioned shrub for mesic landscape design themes in Phoenix that can be used in may ways: multiple trunk small tree, large informal hedge, foundation, mass plantings (the cultivar 'Wheeler's Dwarf'), large border edgings or entryways, large patio containers, even medium to high light interior landscapes.
 Note that many of these uses depend on cultivar.
-Here's a Japanese pittosporum growing indoors in a large container at the Seoul airport in Seoul, Korea.
+Here's a Japanese pittosporum growing indoors in a large container at the airport in Seoul, South Korea.

-Form & Character: Evergreen shrub, rounded to like, formal in appearance
+Form & Character: Rounded to dome like, formal in appearance, old fashioned, clean and green.

-Growth Habit: Slow moderate ranging from 3' to 15' in height, vigor and growth habit is cultivar dependent.
+Growth Habit: Evergreen, woody, broadleaf perennial shrub, slow to moderate growth rate ranging from 3-feet (dwarf cultivars) to 20-feet (massively mature and old) tall.
+As noted, the vigor and growth habit is cultivar dependent.

-Foliage/texture: Whorled, nearly sessile, spatulate to obovate leaves to 4" long with prominent midvein, margins sometimes revolute; medium texture.
+Foliage/Texture: Japanese pittosporum has whorled, nearly sessile leaves that are spatulate to obovate in shape, 4-inches long with a prominent midvein, margins sometimes revolute; medium texture.

-Seasonal color: None, flowers are too small.
-Fruit seed might be considered as an accent by some.
+Seasonal Color: None, flowers are too small.
+Though the fruit seed (bright orange red) may be considered as an accent by some.

 Temperature: Actually very hardy in Phoenix, except high heat/high irradiance west exposures of summer can cause damage.

-Light: In Phoenix, partial shade is best, NO western exposures, northern exposures are difficult (sudden afternoon sun during May to July), eastern exposure is best.
+Light: In Phoenix, partial shade is best, NO western exposures, northern exposures are difficult because of the sudden afternoon sun during May to July.
 Foliar sunscald is a huge problem in Phoenix even with plants located on a north exposure.
+Eastern exposures are far and away the best in Phoenix.

 Watering: Requires regular applications of water during the summer.